 Hiring a car in New Zealand is one of the best ways to explore the beautiful landscapes the length of this very long country.
 To make sure your car hiring experience goes smoothly, we've put together this comprehensive guide on the ins and outs of hiring a car in New Zealand.

 IS IT DIFFICULT TO TRAVEL NEW ZEALAND WITHOUT A CAR?

-The first question you'll have about renting a car is whether or not you really need one.
+The first question you'll have about a rental car in NZ is whether or not you really need one.
 The short answer: A car makes travelling around New Zealand a lot easier.